htop

 MEMORY SIZES

-Memory sizes in htop are displayed as they are in tools from the GNU
+Memory sizes in htop are displayed in a human-readable form.
+Sizes are

 The decision to use this convention was made in order to conserve